 You, too, probably have a jar of powdered vegetable stock sitting on a shelf in your kitchen – it’s practical and easy.
-However, the percentage of vegetable contents found in supermarket-bought instant mixes can be as low as 1%.
+However, the percentage of vegetable contents found in supermarket-bought instant mixes can be as low as one percent.
 Organic broths tend to contain more vegetables and lower amounts of questionable additives, such as aromas, sugar and palm oils.
 Nonetheless, these often still have various types of sugars and yeast extract added as flavor enhancers.

 In theory, you could also make your own instant powdered vegetable broth.
 However, this requires drying the vegetable mix in the oven for lengthy periods of time, something we see as an excessive waste of energy.
 This is why we want to show you a recipe for your own homemade vegetable broth – one just as flavorful that will stay fresh for just as long as the store-bought instant alternative.

 The individual ingredients you add to the vegetable broth can be adjusted to your own personal taste.
 The only thing to keep in mind is that vegetables with high water content (e.g. tomatoes) aren’t the best pick as they make the vegetable paste vulnerable to molding.

 In addition to the following ingredients for the vegetable broth recipe, you’ll also need either a blender or sauce mixer as well as some clean screw top or mason jars (at best cleaned thoroughly beforehand).

 For two 12½ fl. oz. (or 1½ cup) jars (e.g. of corn, pickles or sauces) homemade vegetable broth you’ll need: